reglab/SpaceNetExploration/README.md

 ### Generate Input from Raw Data
+After downloading the raw data (for example at RegLab, we have the raw data stored in this [Google Drive Folder; space-net-exploration/data/raw](https://drive.google.com/drive/u/1/folders/1_HovyjYtnHXDlTQUXomlvGmpS95_EFtB)), you will need to run [split_train_val_test.py](pipeline/split_train_val_test.py).

+This is necessary even though the SpaceNet utilities code also splits the data into trainval and test as it creates mask annotations from polygon labels, because that process only split the data after smaller chips are created from larger, raw images with some overlap.

-Instruction for downloading the SpaceNet data can be found on their [website](https://spacenet.ai/datasets/).
-The authors provide a set of utilities to convert the raw images to a format that semantic segmentation models can take as input.
-The utilities are in this [repo](https://github.com/SpaceNetChallenge/utilities).
+Next, we will need to use the SpaceNet utilities to convert the raw images to a format that semantic segmentation models can take as input.
+The utilities are in this [repo](https://github.com/reglab/utilities).
 Most of the functionalities you will need are in the `python` folder.
-Please read their instructions on the repo's [README](https://github.com/SpaceNetChallenge/utilities) to understand all the tools and parameters available.
-After using `python/createDataSpaceNet.py` from the utilities repo to process the raw data, the input image and its label look like the following:
+Specifically, you will need to run [createDataSpaceNet.py](https://github.com/reglab/utilities/blob/1f58a49fb0ef61817f07e61b0d5b48995ff28154/spacenetutilities/scripts/createDataSpaceNet.py).
+Please read their instructions on the repo's [README](https://github.com/reglab/utilities) to understand all the tools and parameters available.
+After using `createDataSpaceNet.py` from the utilities repo to process the raw data, the input image and its label look like the following:

 ![Example of input image and its label](./visuals/sample_input_pair.png)